| Tara Langdale

 Vaginal Dilators to Treat Painful Penetration

 Many women report significant improvements in sexual activity using vaginal dilators.
 Vaginal dilators are long tube-shaped devices with tapered ends that help stretch a tight vagina.
-A VuVa Magnetic Vaginal Dilator Set comes in different size dilators, starting with ones as small as a pinky finger and increases from there.
+Our VuVa Magnetic Vaginal Dilator Set comes in different size dilators, starting with ones as small as a pinky finger and increases from there.
 When you begin dilator therapy, you'll choose the smallest dilator size you can handle, based on your pain threshold.
 It’s important to start off slow and work up to treatments, one to two times per day.